CS-SI/eopf-stac-extension/README.md

 #### eopf:resolutions

-`eopf:resolutions` provides a dictionary of image spatial resolution per type of image in the product.
+`eopf:resolutions` provides a dictionary of image spatial ground resolution, in m, per type of image in the product.
+This dictionary allows to list ground-resolution values for all named rasters contained in the data.
 If the product contains only one type of image, `gsd` can be used instead.

 #### eopf:timeline